 The Brain Activity Behind Borderline Personality Disorder

-In this post, we will look into a brief overview of the brain activity behind Borderline Personality Disorder.
-In addition, we will look at how these processes affect our behavior in ways that require more than self-control to change.
+In this post, we will get a brief overview of the brain activity behind Borderline Personality Disorder.
+In addition, we will look at how these processes affect our behavior in ways that require more than just pure self-control to change.

 The Limbic System